 Burns are also possible.
 Working around acids, additives, corrosives, solvents and wastewater puts you in direct contact with toxic substances, such as hydrochloric acid, ammonia, benzene, hydrogen fluoride and hydrogen sulfide.
-You will need chemical gloves, a face shield and goggles when handling chemicals and opening pressurized systems.
+According to MCR Safety, you will need chemical gloves, a face shield and goggles when handling chemicals and opening pressurized systems.

 Crush, impact and abrasive injuries